 Auction - Planning ahead so can advertise for, and put together, a crew early on.
 Fundraising would like to reach as wide an audience as possible and build a diverse team.
 The date is likely to be October 24th, with Sahalee as the venue.
 Halloween party theme (still adults only).
 Suggestion was to earmark $40K.
 Not necessarily need that amount.

 Readathon – possible additional fundraiser for next school year that would include the school as a whole.
 (The auction does not necessarily appeal to all demographics.)
+This could be scheduled to culminate with Read Across America.

-The PTSA will set next year’s starting budget in May, so Fundriasing will provide a guide as to what should be earmarked by then.
+The PTSA will set next year’s starting budget in May, so Fundraising will provide a guide as to what should be earmarked by then.
 Fundraising will also need to start procurement soon and book the venue.
 Molly/Fundraising will check timings for when we can do what this school year to prepare for that.

 Communications Abi Nubla-Kung & Heather Gibbons